The Lonesome Crowded West: Critical reception

 Blake Butler of AllMusic praised the album's innovation and stylistic diversity, saying "there's something here for everyone" and called the album "indie rock at its very best."

 Pitchfork ranked The Lonesome Crowded West at number 29 in their list of the 100 greatest albums of the 1990s, and the song "Trailer Trash" reached number 63 in their list of the 200 greatest songs of the decade.
 Spin ranked the album at number 59 in their list of the 100 greatest albums of 1985–2005, and Entertainment Weekly included the album in their list The Indie Rock 25.
 The A.V.
 Club has described The Lonesome Crowded West as the band's breakthrough recording.
 Sam Hockley-Smith, in a retrospective review for Stereogum, refers to The Lonesome Crowded West as "the album that made Modest Mouse a great band instead of just a good one" and writes that the primary theme of disillusionment in Brock's lyrics is "not pretty, but it's honest, and that honesty makes it beautiful, like Modest Mouse were desperately trying — and failing — to hold onto that last bit of naiveté."
 In 2024, Paste Magazine ranked The Lonesome Crowded West number 300 on its list of the 300 Greatest Albums of All Time.

 In June 2012, Pitchfork.tv released a forty-five-minute documentary on the album.
 The documentary included archival footage taken during live performances and original recording/mix sessions.

 As of June 2000, according to Nielsen SoundScan, the album had sold over 60,000 copies in the United States.

+In June 2026, Ben Gibbard of Seattle-based band Death Cab for Cutie said "I believe that The Lonesome Crowded West... is the greatest Northwest record ever made.
+I think on that record Modest Mouse, and specifically Isaac Brock, embodies what it means to be from the Northwest more than any other album.